 3. Notwithstanding the Road Classification Standards Table, dead-end roads in excess of one thousand (1,000) feet in length must comply with Sec.
-16-3-2 (a)(9).
+16-3-2 (a)(9) of this Ordinance.

-4. The minimum required turning radius at road intersections, unless that road is a dead-end.
+4. The minimum required turning radius at road intersections, unless that road is a dead end.